FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

-The gateway to Washington wine country is sunny Yakima (pronounced yak-imah), home to about 80,000 people within the city limits and another 25,000 in the surrounding area.
+The gateway to Washington wine country is sunny Yakima (pronounced yak-imah), home to more than 90,000 people within the city limits and another 25,000 in the surrounding area.
 Spread along the west bank of the Yakima River just south of its confluence with the Naches River, Yakima is a bustling community with lovely parklands and a downtown in the midst of revitalization.
-Downtown street improvements
+Downtown street

-with period lighting, trees, and planters have created a fresh new "old" feel that is inviting to residents and visitors alike.
+improvements with period lighting, trees, and planters have created a fresh new "old" feel.

 Yakima's Mission-style Northern Pacific Depot (1912) is the highlight of its historic North Front Street.
-Other old buildings face the depot; behind it, colorful Track 29 Mall is in old rail cars.
 Four blocks east is the ornate Capitol Theatre, built in 1920.
 The former vaudeville and silent-movie hall is now a performing arts center.
 Opposite is Millennium Plaza, a public art installation that celebrates the importance of water to the Yakima Valley.
 Residents and visitors alike enjoy year-round natural beauty in the heart of Yakima, thanks to the city's ongoing restoration and preservation of the Yakima Greenway.
 The nature area and trails stretch from Selah Gap to Union Gap, and west along the Naches River.
-The greenway includes more than 10 miles of paved pathway that connects parks, trails, and adjacent protected natural areas.

 The Yakima River zigzags north, making a giant bend around Red Mountain and the West Richland district before pouring into the Columbia River...

 A former railroad, coal, and logging town, Cle Elum (pronounced "klee ell -um") now caters to travelers stopping for a breath of air before...